-In our household, we’re all about the Apple TV.
+In our household, we’re all about the Apple TV (though since this article was published we’ve switched to using the Amazon Fire Stick).
 The tiny little box is the only piece of equipment that sits under our flat screen.
 During a single hour of nighttime viewing, Mrs. Cubert and I enjoy a little Netflix and a few segments of late shows via YouTube.
-It’s a decent amount of entertainment for $12/month (Netflix streaming subscription).
+It’s a decent amount of entertainment for $14/month (Netflix streaming subscription).

 We occasionally watch network TV too.
 A handy high-def antenna grabs all the free channels over the air and delivers shows with an amazing picture.
 Not that we watch just any shows.
-The antenna in our house is almost exclusively used for viewing Big 10 football in the fall, since The Biggest Loser got abruptly cancelled a little over a year ago.
+The antenna in our house is almost exclusively used for viewing Big 10 football in the fall since The Biggest Loser got abruptly canceled a little over a year ago.